-naturalisation (See 1935 Act,
+certificate of (See 1935 Act.

-- (2) A certificate of naturalisation shall be in the prescribed form and be issued on payment of the prescribed fee, and notice of issue shall be published in the prescribed manner in Iris Oifigiúil. - 19.-(1) The Minister may revoke a certificate of naturalisation Revocation of if he is satisfied-
+(2) A certificate of naturalisation shall be in the prescribed 5 form and be issued on payment of the prescribed fee, and notice of issue shall be published in the prescribed manner in Iris Oifigiúil.

-certificates of naturalisation.
+19 .- (1) The Minister may revoke a certificate of naturalisation Revocation of if he is satisfiednaturalisation.
 (See 1935 Act, s.
 10)

-- (a) that the issue of the certificate was procured by fraud, misrepresentation whether innocent or fraudulent, or concealment of material facts or circumstances, or - (b) that the person to whom it was granted has, by any overt act, shown himself to have failed in his duty of fidelity 15 Mills 48 to the nation and loyalty to the State, or - (c) that (except in the case of a certificate of naturalisation which is issued to a person of Irish descent or associations) the person to whom it is granted has been ordinarily resident outside Ireland (otherwise than in 20 the public service) for a continuous period of seven years and has not during that period registered annually in the prescribed manner his name and a declaration of his intention to retain Irish citizenship with an Irish diplomatic mission or consular office or with the Minister, or - (d) that the person to whom it is granted is also, under the law of a country at war with the State, a citizen of that country, or - (e) that the person to whom it is granted has by any voluntary 30 act other than marriage acquired another citizenship. - (2) Before revocation of a certificate of naturalisation the Minister shall give such notice as may be prescribed to the person to whom the certificate was granted of his intention to revoke the certificate, stating the grounds therefor and the right of that person 35 to apply to the Minister for an inquiry as to the reasons for the revocation. - (3) On application being made in the prescribed manner for an inquiry under subsection (2) the Minister shall refer the case to a Committee of Inquiry appointed by the Minister consisting of a chairman having judicial experience and such other persons as the Minister may think fit, and the Committee shall report their findings to the Minister. - (4) Where there is entered in a certificate of naturalisation granted to a person under the Act of 1935 the name of any child of that person, such entry shall for the purposes of this Act be deemed to be a certificate of naturalisation under the Act of 1935. - (5) A certificate of naturalisation granted or deemed under subsection (4) to have been granted under the Act of 1935 may be revoked in accordance with the provisions of this section and, 50 upon such revocation, the person concerned shall cease to be an Irish citizen. - (6) Notice of the revocation of a certificate of naturalisation shall be published in Iris Oifigiúil. - 20.-Acquisition of Irish citizenship by a person shall not of Acquisition of itself confer Irish citizenship on his or her spouse.
-55 long as the certificate operation of
+- (a) that the issue of the certificate was procured by fraud, misrepresentation whether innocent or fraudulent, or concealment of material facts or circumstances, or - (b) that the person to whom it was granted has, by any overt act, shown himself to have failed in his duty of fidelity to the nation and loyalty to the State, or 15 - (c) that (except in the case of a certificate of naturalisation which is issued to a person of Irish descent or associations) the person to whom it is granted has been ordinarily resident outside Ireland (otherwise than in the public service) for a continuous period of seven 20 years and has not during that period registered annually in the prescribed manner his name and a declaration of his intention to retain Irish citizenship with an Irish diplomatic mission or consular office or with the Minister, or - (d) that the person to whom it is granted is also, under the law of a country at war with the State, a citizen of that country, or - (e) that the person to whom it is granted has by any voluntary 30 act other than marriage acquired another citizenship. - (2) Before revocation of a certificate of naturalisation the Minister shall give such notice as may be prescribed to the person to whom the certificate was granted of his intention to revoke the certificate, stating the grounds therefor and the right of that person 35 to apply to the Minister for an inquiry as to the reasons for the revocation. - (3) On application being made in the prescribed manner for an inquiry under subsection (2) the Minister shall refer the case to a Committee of Inquiry appointed by the Minister consisting of a 40 chairman having judicial experience and such other persons as the Minister may think fit, and the Committee shall report their findings to the Minister. - (4) Where there is entered in a certificate of naturalisation granted to a person under the Act of 1935 the name of any child of that person, such entry shall for the purposes of this Act be deemed to be a certificate of naturalisation under the Act of 1935. - (5) A certificate of naturalisation granted or deemed under subsection (4) to have been granted under the Act of 1935 may be revoked in accordance with the provisions of this section and, 50 upon such revocation, the person concerned shall cease to be an Irish citizen.

+(6) Notice of the revocation of a certificate of naturalisation shall be published in Iris Oifigiúil.